Posted by marilynch

-Want to take children biking but live in a neighborhood without safe routes for inexperienced cyclists?
-Consider a bike-and-ride option to help you reach a Class I or other area suitable for beginners.
+Want to take children biking but live in a neighborhood without Safe Routes to School, or to anywhere?
+Consider a bike-and-ride option to help you reach a Class I or other area suitable for young or inexperienced riders.

 Whether you’re a local resident or a visitor, bike-and-ride can make all the difference in getting more bike time into your life, and in a way that best suits the varying stamina levels and schedules of you and your loved ones.